JakeBernstein65/directive-example/README.md

 # directive-example
-Very simple Angular directive that posts a list of images
+Very simple Angular directive that creates a list of barcode images